hannah8075/ETL-challenge/README.md

 The five JSON files are saved in the data folder so the steps outlined above are optional (unless you want to pull new or more data).

 ### Scraping Dogtime.com
-To retrieve data about dog characteristics, https://dogtime.com/dog-breeds was scraped using BeautifulSoup.
-This website was chosen because it contains information about a wide variety of dog breeds.
+To retrieve data about dog breed characteristics, https://dogtime.com/dog-breeds was scraped using BeautifulSoup.
+This website was chosen because it contains a great deal of information about a wide variety of dog breeds.

-First, the website was scraped for all dog breeds listed, as well as the url to find details regarding each individual dog.
+First, the website was scraped for all dog breeds listed, as well as corresponding urls for each individual dog breed.

 Next, we wanted to present specific information about each dog breed, including adaptability, all around friendliness, health and grooming needs, trainability, and physical needs (using a star rating of 1-5).
 However, there are 377 dog breeds listed on the site.
-In order to get information for each dog breed, our code would need to visit each individual dog breed browser.
+In order to get information for each dog breed, our code would need to visit each individual dog breed webpage.
 Based on resource constraints, we decided to only provide these additional details about the dog breeds found from our API call section.
 In order to search for only these specific dog breeds, we utilized the csv output from the Petfinder_data_cleaning jupyter notebook.
-However, in an ideal world, with unlimited resources, we would scrape these additional breed characteristics for every dog breed listed on the site.
+However, in an ideal world, with unlimited resources, we would scrape these additional breed characteristics for every dog breed listed on the site (thus, not utilizing a csv at all).

-After finalizing the list of dog breeds to find additional characteristics for, BeautifulSoup was again used to scrape the characteristic star rating for adaptability, all around friendliness, health and grooming needs, trainability, and physical needs.
+After finalizing the list of dog breeds to find additional characteristics for (by importing PetFinder result csv and extracting all unique dog breeds), BeautifulSoup was again used to scrape the star rating for adaptability, all around friendliness, health and grooming needs, trainability, and physical needs.
 Splinter was used to navigate to each individual dog breed url using a for loop.

 Please note: based on the number of urls to be visited, this process will take several minutes.
 This will depend on the resources available for your system.
+Also, if you receive an 'list out of range' error in your Dog_breed_info_cleaning notebook for this step, please check the browser window that was opened by Splinter.
+Likely, the page timed out.
+Therefore, close this window, and rerun the steps to relaunch the browser and iterate through all the dog urls.

 It is also important to note that, when Splinter is being used, the path to the chromedriver must be specified.
-The syntax will be dependent on your operating system.
+In this case, we have uploaded the chromedriver.exe in this repository (but may need to be replaced if outdated).
+The syntax in the jupyter notebook will be dependent on your operating system.
 We have included the syntax for both Windows and Mac users.
 When running the code, please comment out the syntax that is not applicable to your system.

 ## Transform
 To transform the petfinder data (which is in five json files in the data folder), load the json into Jupyter Notebook.
 We created a function called petfinder() that inputs the json file number(1-5) to extract the data we want (id, name, primary breed, city, and state) as lists of dictionaries.
 These five lists are then concatenated and made into a dataframe using Pandas.